inaka/serpents/README.md

-Direction | The direction, in the same format as in the client update Action Turn      | Notifies the user that the server has executed a turn Cells     | A list of cells expressed as a diff
+Direction | The direction, in the same format as in the client update Action Turn      | Notifies the user that the server has executed a turn Cells     | A list of cells expressed as a diff TurnsToGo | Used on the countdown, used clientside to predict when the game will start